Deeptimay/MovieSeatBooking/README.md

 ﻿# TestAssignmentGitRepo

 # Shortly
 A two page mobile app for feting trending github repos using the public GitHub APIs.
-With well handeled loading, error states and retry capabilities.
+With well handled loading, error states and retry capabilities.

 # Features:
 * Kotlin<br>